espanso/website/docs/matches/basics.md

     replace: world
 ```

 These kind of expansions are simple text replacements and can be considered *static*.
-Quote-marks are not obligatory for `trigger` or `replace` in simple cases.
+Quote-marks are not necessary for `trigger` or `replace` in simple cases, but some people prefer to use them for consistency.

 ### Multi-line expansions